Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Findings

-Table \ref{num_table} compares the average number of criteria created by domain experts and lay users in both the \textit{a priori} and \textit{a posteriori} phases across the dietetics and pedagogy domains.
-As the data demonstrates, experts in both domains generally set more criteria than lay users, particularly in the \textit{a posteriori} phase, suggesting that exposure to outputs encouraged experts to refine and expand their evaluation criteria.
-Lay users, while more consistent between phases, also increased the number of criteria slightly after reviewing outputs, indicating some degree of refinement.
-Interestingly, both experts and lay users in the dietetics domain created more criteria in both phases compared to those in pedagogy.
-This may suggest that tasks in the dietetics domain prompt a greater need for detailed and specific criteria, likely due to the complex nature of health-related decisions, compared to the more structured and instructional nature of the pedagogy domain.
-While both groups followed a similar refinement process, the extent of criteria development varied between domains, with a stronger focus on specific details in dietetics.
+Figure \ref{fig:boxplots} shows that, across both domains, the number of criteria generated in the \textit{a priori} and \textit{a posteriori} phases remained relatively similar.
+Domain experts produced slightly more criteria on average in the \textit{a posteriori} phase, suggesting a tendency to expand their evaluations after reviewing concrete outputs.
+In contrast, LLMs generated fewer criteria on average in the \textit{a posteriori} phase.
+Overall, the key takeaway is that all sources continued to produce a substantial number of criteria even after viewing the outputs, indicating consistent engagement across phases.
+We also noted that domain experts, lay users, and LLMs in the nutrition domain created on average more criteria in both phases compared to those in pedagogy.
+This may suggest that tasks in the nutrition domain prompt a greater need for detailed and specific criteria, likely due to the complex nature of health-related decisions, compared to the more structured and instructional nature of the pedagogy domain. \\

+\textbf{KF5: In the \textit{a posteriori} phase, domain experts and lay users frequently introduced new criteria in response to missing, incorrect, or insufficient information in the outputs.}

+We observed that domain experts and lay users developed new evaluation criteria after reviewing the output, specifically in response to gaps, errors, or areas that they felt required improvement.
+As previously noted in KF3, the LLM-generated criteria tended to reflect information already present in the output and did not include new criteria addressing missing or problematic content.